TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+ **Version 4.5.2**
+- Updated to Among Us version 2024.3.5s (various small / "long" features and bugfixes)
+- Updated BepInEx dependency to 688
+- Added a new feature: Stop the game start (With an option to allow any player to stop it)
+- Added a new option (guesser mode): Sidekick is always guesser
+- Fixed the Arsonist Win - death reasons for already dead players are no longer replaced
+- Changed the implementation of the Detective footprints - Improved performance can be expected
+- Changed the medic shield: Is now also displayed in meetings to players who can see it with brackets around the name

 **Version 4.5.1**
 - Fix a bug that lead to Props not being able to use the disguise button